 2. Return on equity and debt

-Despite its wide moat, Internet search is a fairly new industry that can be susceptible to technological and market disruption -- remember Excite and Lycos?
+Despite its wide moat, Internet search is a fairly new industry that could be susceptible to technological and market disruption -- remember Excite and Lycos?

 The Foolish conclusion

 So is Baidu a Buffett stock?
 It's a mixed picture.
 The company easily exhibits many of the quintessential characteristics of a Buffett investment: consistent or growing earnings, high returns on equity with limited debt, and tenured management.
 But despite Buffett's and his right-hand man Munger's admiration for the competitive strengths of the search industry, they would be hesitant to invest in such a constantly evolving tech industry.
 But that fact alone doesn't necessarily make it a bad stock.

 If you're interested in search, I'd also suggest you check out "The Only Stock You Need to Profit From the NEW Technology Revolution," a special report from The Motley Fool about a hot related field.
 I invite you to grab a free copy to discover everything you need to know about the stock.
 Simply click here.